skip to main content

 How should you take it?

 Take promethazine as directed.
+You can take it with or without food.

-Take the tablets with a glass of water.
+Tablet: Take with a glass of water.

 What if you forget a dose?